-most appropriate methodology to calculate the VDA payment can be found in 42 C.F.R. \S 412.92 and PRM 15-1 \S 2810.1.
+Lake also contends that the Medicare Contractor's approach does not fully compensate the hospital for its fixed and semi-fixed inpatient operating costs.32 Lake maintains that the most appropriate methodology to calculate the VDA payment can be found in 42 C.F.R. § 412.92, 42 C.F.R. § 412.108(d), and PRM 15-1 § 2810.1.

-Stillwater, in essence, reasons that, in applying the methodology adopted by the Board, if variable costs are to be excluded from inpatient operating costs when calculating the VDA, there should also be a corresponding decrease to the DRG payment for variable costs.
-This method, Stillwater maintains, would assure an accurate matching of revenue with expenses, because the DRG payment is intended to cover both fixed and variable costs.
-Stillwater also references the fact that CMS essentially adopted this approach when it prospectively changed the final rule for calculating VDA payments, starting in FFY 2018.31
+Lake in essence reasons that, if variable costs are to be excluded from inpatient operating costs when calculating the VDA, there must also be a corresponding decrease to the DRG payment for the portion of the payment related to variable costs.
+This method, Lake Regional Health System maintains, would assure an accurate matching of revenue with expenses, because the DRG payment is intended to cover both fixed and variable costs.
+Lake also references the fact that CMS essentially adopted this approach when it prospectively changed the final rule for calculating VDA payments, starting in FFY 2018.33